abailly/abailly.github.io/posts/agile-startup.md

 * Musicians and other performers do the same: A lot of time training and practicing, small fraction of their time on stage,
 * Soldiers and military are an even better analogy because period of conflicts can last for an extended period of time and even then, army takes care of rotating personel, replacing people on the front with fresh troops on a regular basis.

+> The content of this post was used to present a session at [Agile Tour Nantes 2015](http://www.agilenantes.org/agile-tour-nantes-2015/): Thanks
+> to the organisers for having accepted that talk.
+>
+> Thanks to Anne Caron-Perlon for her very helpful comments and remarks.
+>
+> Thanks to Capital Match Team for those exciting 2 years.

 [^1]: This comes from the French *Délivrer* which can be translated to *get rid of*, *relieve*, *set free*